rreusser/trains-and-trails/src/pages/moraga-to-castro-valley/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="12.95"></span>
 ![Placeholder](moraga-to-castro-130.jpg)

-The Ramage Peak Trail doesn't pass over the eponymous peak, but the views at this point were lovely nonetheless.
+The Ramage Peak Trail doesn't pass over the eponymous peak (turns out the peak is private property; thanks again, amazing GaiaGPS land use layers!), but the views at this point were lovely nonetheless.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="14.3"></span>